 We transfer personal data outside the EU with adequate safeguards

-We are happy to enter into a Data-Processing Agreement with any organization that has a Skedda venue account and that requires such an agreement for their own GDPR-compliance purposes.
-In general, we recommend that all venues with users/customers in the EU sign this agreement with us.
-Please contact us at email@example.com if you wish to sign such an agreement with Skedda.
+We are happy to enter into a Data-Processing Agreement (based on the UK or EU GDPR) with any organization that has a Skedda venue account and that requires such an agreement for their own GDPR-compliance purposes.
+In general, we recommend that all venues with users/customers in the EU/UK sign this agreement with us.
+Please contact us at firstname.lastname@example.org if you wish to sign such an agreement with Skedda.